 Join The Empathy Museum as they tour the country with an immense travelling shoebox and invite you to walk a mile in the shoes of strangers, listening to their stories.

-Launching at the end of May, The Empathy Museum's new podcast and interactive art project invites listeners to hear the stories of people’s lives while taking a walk in their shoes.
+Launching at the end of May 2018, The Empathy Museum's podcast and interactive art project invited listeners to hear the stories of people’s lives while taking a walk in their shoes.
 Housed in a giant travelling shoebox the exhibit holds a diverse collection of shoes and audio stories that explore our shared humanity.

 "Walk a Mike in My Shoes aims to show how the physical act of pulling on a person’s pair of shoes has a remarkable power to connect you to them.
 The podcasts will act as a reminder that everybody has a story or a part of their character that may surprise you and that people should not be judged until you have seen things from their perspective."